FanaticalTest/ft-appium/README.md

 - Appium Desktop 1.7.1
 - Plug a Mobile Android device for unit test and update the `application.properties` in the section `android.*` accordingly
 - Xcode 9.2 with iOS 10.3.1 Simulator for TestApp8.0.app.zip
+- Need a real Android and real iPhone to run Unit Test.

+## Know limitation
+Actually running test on Simulator and real device on the same server will not work.

 ### Java client reference
 - `https://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22io.appium%22%20AND%20a%3A%22java-client%22`